bbody/bbody.github.io/_posts/2019-11-18-staying-focused.md

 Now you have everything down on your kanban it is time to prioritize.
 Within each column prioritize with the more important/urgent task towards the top.
 I've found this helps with figuring out what to do first.

 ## 5. Constrain
-For those familiar with Kanban will be familiar with WIP Limits, where a column has a limit on how many items can be in each column.
-For my board I use a limit of 2 on In Progress and 5 on Promising which I have found to work for me.
+For those familiar with Kanban will be familiar with WIP Limits (Work in Progress limits), where a column has a limit on how many items can be in each column.
+For my board I use a limit of 2 on *In Progress* and 5 on *Promising* which I have found to work for me.
 If you have too many tasks in these columns, move each to the previous columns.
-I would warn against having too liberal of a limit on In Progress, it is very important to limit the amount of concurrent tasks.
+I would warn against having too liberal of a limit on *In Progress*, it is very important to limit the amount of concurrent tasks.

 I have found this to be the most important step, granted it takes a lot of self control.
 For me 2 ongoing tasks is enough to keep me focused but enough flexibility to do something else if I get bored.